Boston On A Budget

-Faneuil Hall was a public market that also served as a meeting space for local colonials to hold political meetings, speeches, and swearing in ceremonies.
+Faneuil Hall was not only a public market, but also a meeting space for local colonials to hold political meetings, speeches, and swearing-in ceremonies.
 Today it continues to hold historic history as a frequent backdrop for debates and speeches.
 Visitors around the world come to taste the historic food in Quincy market and shop the local stores and live entertainment.

-With Covid there are many closures but there are many virtual tours.
-I guess that is one way to save money, relax, and enjoy learning about our history all at the same time.
+With Covid, there are many closures but one way to save money, relax, and learn about our history all at the same time is by virtual tours.
 Check out a few Virtual Tours Here.

 What has been your biggest help to save money on trips?